 Brain MRI results and video report

 The first question most people ask is, "how long does it take to get results from my brain MRI scan?"
 You'll want to receive your results as quickly as possible to present them to your doctor and we’ve got you covered.
-First Look MRI delivers reports via secure email within 24 hours, and in as little as 90 minutes with our STAT option.
+First Look MRI delivers reports via secure email within 24 hours, and in less than 90 minutes with our STAT option.

 Your MRI video report

 With your First Look Video Report™ you will get detailed findings of your brain MRI scan explained in simple, non-technical terms so that you, the patient, can understand any possible issues and take control of the next steps.
 You will be able to decide if you want to pursue further medical diagnosis or treatment and have a good idea of the cause of any pain or symptoms.